 IPO (Initial Public Offering)

-When a company lists on the exchanges post its Initial Public Offering or IPO, all the stocks of the company are opened to the public for trade.
-Typically, employees would have converted their ESOPs to shares at a lower cost price (exercise price), and therefore when the company lists (usually at a much higher price), they are able to make significant gains.
+When a company lists on the exchanges post its Initial Public Offering or IPO, all the company’s stocks are opened to the public for trade.
+Typically, employees would have converted their ESOPs to shares at a lower cost price (exercise price).
+Therefore, when the company lists (usually at a much higher price), they can make significant gains.

-IndiaMART, India’s largest online B2B marketplace for business products and services, announced an IPO of 4.89 million equity shares at a face value of INR 10 each, on June 24, 2019.
-The IPO ran for 3 days and the issue price of each share was between INR 970 and INR 973.
+IndiaMART, India’s largest online B2B marketplace for business products and services, announced an IPO of 4.89 million equity shares at face value of INR 10 each on June 24, 2019.
+The IPO ran for 3 days, and the issue price of each share was between INR 970 and INR 973.
 10,000 shares were reserved for employees at a discount of INR 97 per share.
-The IndiaMART stock shot up 40% on listing and today the stock is trading above INR 2000 per share.
+The IndiaMART stock shot up 40% on the listing, and today the stock is trading above INR 2000 per share.

 To learn more about ESOPs, you can read our other blog on the strategy to create a strong ESOP Policy.